openhoat/wsem/README.md

 ## Usage

+1- Add dependencies to your package.json :

+  "dependencies": {
+    "express": "*",
+    "socket.io": "*",
+    "wsem": "*"
+  }

-1- Create and start http and web sockets servers as usual :
+2- Create and start http and web sockets servers as usual :

   On server side : /app.js